Dolphin Strandings Linked to Widespread Sonar Use

-A record number of dolphins have beached themselves at Cape Cod in Massachusetts and in Peru this year.
-During January and February, over 175 dolphins beached themselves in Cape Cod, Mass., and over two hundred dolphin beachings were discovered on the beaches of Peru.
+A record number of dolphins have been beaching themselves around the world in recent years.
+Hundreds of dolphins strand themselves each year.
+For example, in 2012, during just January and February, over 175 dolphins stranded themselves in Cape Cod, Mass., and over two hundred dolphin strandings were discovered on the beaches of Peru.

 Marine researchers have been investigating the possible causes.
 While some consider natural environmental issues like enclosed bays, or tough currents, the record numbers this year indicates other causes.
 Scientists have ranged in their hypotheses.